William Daniels: Career

-He reprised the voice-only role of KITT in 1991 for the television movie Knight Rider 2000, and again in the theatrical comedy movie The Benchwarmers.
+Daniels reprised the voice-only role of KITT in 1991 for the television movie Knight Rider 2000, and again in the theatrical comedy movie The Benchwarmers.
 He performed the role in AT&T and GE commercials about talking machines, and twice in The Simpsons as well as at the Comedy Central Roast of his co-star David Hasselhoff.
 He reprised the role of KITT in the 2015 Lego-themed action-adventure video game Lego Dimensions.

 Daniels portrayed strict but loving educator George Feeny at John Adams High School in Boy Meets World from 1993 to 2000.
 In addition to the previously mentioned 1967 superhero sitcom Captain Nice, he was a regular on the 1970s TV series Freebie and the Bean and The Nancy Walker Show.

 A familiar character actor, he has appeared as a guest star on numerous TV comedies and dramas, including Soap, The Rockford Files, Quincy, M.E., Kolchak: The Night Stalker, and many others.
 In 2012, Daniels appeared in the ninth season of Grey's Anatomy as Dr. Craig Thomas, an unlikely mentor to the character of Dr. Cristina Yang played by actress Sandra Oh.
 His character, Dr. Thomas, died in the operating room while performing a procedure to repair a heart defect midway through the season, which forced Yang to move back to Seattle.

 In 2014, Daniels reprised his role as Mr. Feeny in the pilot episode of the Boy Meets World spinoff, Girl Meets World.
 He cameoed in the final scene, praising the adult Cory Matthews for his parenting.
 He made additional appearances in the second and third seasons.

+In early 2023, he completed filming of the role of King Henry VI in the upcoming "Richard III".

+On October 14, 2025, at 98 years old, he appeared as a surprise guest on Dancing with the Stars.

 Personal life

-Daniels has been married to actress and fellow Emmy Award winner Bonnie Bartlett since June 30, 1951; at more than 71 years, it is the longest active Hollywood marriage as of October 2022.
+Daniels has been married to actress and fellow Emmy Award winner Bonnie Bartlett since June 30, 1951; at 74 years, it is the longest active Hollywood marriage as of April 2025.
 In 1961, Bartlett gave birth to a son, who died 24 hours later.
-They adopted two sons: Michael, who became an assistant director and stage manager in Los Angeles, and Robert, who became an artist and computer graphics designer based in New York City.
+They adopted two sons.

 Bartlett and Daniels both served on the Screen Actors Guild's board of directors.